Happy Children Love Learning

 This policy will have consideration for, and be compliant with, the following legislation and statutory guidance:

 When organising school trips or visits which enrich the curriculum and educational experience of the children, the school invites parents to contribute to the cost of the trip.
 All contributions are voluntary.
-If we do not receive sufficient voluntary contributions (ie. if more than 5 children per class have not contributed), we may cancel a trip.
-If a trip goes ahead, it may include children whose parents have not paid any contribution.
-We do not treat these children differently from any others.
+If we do not receive sufficient voluntary contributions we may cancel a trip.

 If a parent wishes their child to take part in a school trip or event, but is unwilling or unable to make a voluntary contribution, we do allow the child to participate fully in the trip or activity.
 Sometimes the school pays additional costs in order to support the visit.
-The Friends of School use funds raised to subsidise all school visits.
+The Friends of Pocklington Infant School may use funds raised to subsidise school visits.

 Parents have a right to know how each trip is funded.
 Any insurance costs will be included in contributions.
 The school provides this information on request.